clearlifezhang/pizza-topping-service/README.md

 ### Requirements:

 *  Create a pipeline that will do the following:
-   * a. retrieve data from an API endpoint which returns a Json object containing a list of tuples (string email, string[] toppings).
+   * retrieve data from an API endpoint which returns a Json object containing a list of tuples (string email, string[] toppings).
-   * b.
-Create and persist the following metrics
+   * Create and persist the following metrics
-       * i.
-Total Count per topping
+       * Total Count per topping
-       * ii.
-Unique user count per topping
+       * Unique user count per topping

 *  Create an endpoint which allows users to retrieve:
-   * a.
-Total count per topping
+   * Total count per topping
-   * b.
-Unique count per topping
+   * Unique count per topping
-   * c.
-Most popular topping(s)
+   * Most popular topping(s)
-   * d.
-Least popular topping(s)
+   * Least popular topping(s)

 *  Implementation of the pipeline can use any appropriate framework that could run in a kubernetes container.